-Let's assume cat.jpg produces three chunks, and bat.jpg produces four chunks, each around 64KB.
+Let's assume bat.jpg and cat.jpg both produce three chunks, each around 64KB.
 Dat stores in a representation called SLEEP, but here we will show a pseudo-representation for the purposes of illustrating the replication process.
-The seven chunks get sorted into a list like this:
+The six chunks get sorted into a list like this: